-- c.
-Shall, prior to accepting that corrective action has been effective, perform an on-site verification audit and at a later date perform a second on-site unannounced audit. - 7.4.10.2 If the client identifies and reports an issue of mislabelling or non-conforming product (as in 7.4.9.2 and 7.4.9.3), the certificate shall not be suspended subject to the client having followed the non-conforming product procedure in the CoC Standard.
+- Shall, prior to accepting that corrective action has been effective, perform an on-site verification audit and at a later date perform a second on-site unannounced audit. - 7.4.10.2 If the client identifies and reports an issue of mislabelling or non-conforming product (as in 7.4.9.b and 7.4.9.c), the certificate shall not be suspended subject to the client having followed the non-conforming product procedure in the CoC Standard. - a.
+The CAB shall verify the effectiveness of these corrective actions within 30 days of first notification about the issue. - 7.4.10.3 If any relevant clauses on non-conforming product in the CoC Standard have not been followed, or the corrective actions are not determined to be effective, the CAB shall suspend the certificate and follow 7.4.11 onwards. - 7.4.11 If a CoC certificate is suspended, the CAB shall, on the date of suspension: - Inform the MSC of any potential impacts of the suspension on relevant Chains of Custody of which it is aware. - b.
+Inform the certificate holder of the suspension and instruct them: - i.
+Not to sell any products as certified from the date of suspension. - To advise all sites of the suspension (if relevant). - iii.
+To advise existing and potential customers in writing of the suspension within 4 days of the CAB's instruction to do so. - A. Final consumers purchasing certified products do not need to be notified. - iv.
+To keep records of advice to customers.

-- a.
-The CAB shall verify the effectiveness of these corrective actions within 30 days of first notification about the issue. - 7.4.10.3 If any relevant clauses on non-conforming product in the CoC Standard have not been followed, or the corrective actions are not determined to be effective, then the CAB shall suspend the certificate and follow clauses 7.4.11 onwards. - 7.4.11 Should a CoC certificate be suspended, the CAB shall, on the date of suspension: - 7.4.11.1 Inform the MSC of any potential impacts of the suspension on relevant Chains of Custody of which it is aware. - 7.4.11.2 Inform the certificate holder of the suspension and instruct them: - a.
-Not to sell any products as certified from the date of suspension; - b.
-To advise all sites of the suspension (if relevant); - c.
-To advise existing and potential customers in writing of the suspension within 4 days of the CAB's instruction to do so - Final consumers purchasing certified products do not need to be notified; - d.
-To keep records of advice to customers; - e.
+v.
 Not to make any claims of certification from the day of suspension.

-Guidance 7.4.11.2.e
+Guidance 7.4.11.b.v

-During suspension, the continued use of trademarks and other claims of conformity with the relevant standard is not permitted.
-The client's status will be updated as appropriate on publically-available sources of information controlled by the CAB and/or certification scheme.
+During suspension, the continued use of trademarks and other claims of conformity with the relevant Standard is not permitted.
+The client's status will be updated as appropriate on publicly-available sources of information controlled by the CAB and/or certification scheme.

-- 7.4.11.3 Determine whether the certificate holder has had their certificate suspended under 7.4.9.2 for a second time within the period of validity of the certificate.
-In this case the CAB shall: - a.
-Immediately withdraw the certificate; - b.
-Instruct the client that they may not reapply for Chain of Custody certification for 2 years from the date of certificate withdrawal; and - c.
+- c.
+Determine whether the certificate holder has had their certificate suspended under 7.4.9.b for a second time within the period of validity of the certificate.
+In this case the CAB shall: - i.
+Immediately withdraw the certificate. - ii.
+Instruct the client that they may not hold a Chain of Custody certificate for 2 years from the date of certificate withdrawal. - iii.
 Record the cause of the certificate withdrawal in the scheme database, specifically noting that the client may not reapply for 2 years from the date of withdrawal.